JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 119 - an email address was not provided. this is required for sendmail
+- 126 - an email address was not provided ' -e "your@email.com" '.
-- 106 - sendmail dependencies failed to install.
+- 127 - failed to install sendmail dependencies.
-- 107 - failed to edit aliases file.
+- 128 - failed to edit aliases file.
-- 108 - failed to edit sendmail.cf file.
+- 129 - failed to edit sendmail.cf file.
-- 109 - failed to edit main.cf file.
+- 130 - failed to edit main.cf file.
-- 110 - failed to edit master.cf file.
+- 131 - failed to edit master.cf file.
-- 111 - failed to create sasl_passwd file.
+- 132 - failed to create sasl_passwd file.
-- 112 - postmap failed.
+- 133 - postmap failed.
-- 113 - failed to source new aliases.
+- 134 - failed to source new aliases.

 #### examples: